turingschool/front-end-curriculum/lessons/number-systems-bitwise-operators.md

 #### Binary --> Decimal

-Write a list of slots with the powers of 2 & values of the calculation.
+Setup: Write a list of slots with the powers of 2 & values of the calculation.

 ```
 ___ ___ ___ ___ ___ ___ ___ ___ ___ ___